 When to See a Dermatologist

-They will do a microscopic evaluation of matter extracted from the affected area, for the presence of Malassezia yeast.
+They will do a microscopic evaluation of matter extracted from the affected area for the presence of Malassezia yeast.
 Additionally, If yeast is present on your forehead, a wood’s lamp can be used to illuminate the lesions, which will glow yellow-green if yeast is present.

-Ultimately, it’s going to take some trial and error to determine what is best for your skin.
 Visually speaking, there is no clear line between fungal acne and acne vulgaris.
 You could have both happening on your forehead.
 For that reason, consider a dual treatment approach.
 Treat both conditions and see if you get positive results.

 Join the Folliculitis Scout Community

-Above all know that you aren’t alone in your fungal acne problems.
+Above all, know that you aren’t alone in your fungal acne problems.
 There’s a whole community of people with this issue that are ready to share their tips and tricks for treating the problem.
 We love our community at Folliculitis Scout!
 Socialize with us as well on Facebook.
 It’s so easy to Join and become part of a community that truly supports each other through the journey to better skin.